-The patient feedback we received confirmed that patients felt involved in their treatment planning.
+The patients we spoke with on the day of the inspection confirmed that they felt involved in their treatment planning.
 Patients commented that things were explained well and they were provided with treatment options.
 Information relating to costs was always given and explained.
 Treatment options were discussed, with the benefits and risks pointed out.
 Patients also told us that they were given time to think about their options including being given a copy of their treatment plan.